hudspace/gift_project/README.md

 `source gift_project/bin/activate`

+5) Now that your virtualenv is created, you need to install django.
+Type the following:

+`pip3 install django`

-4) Now use the cd command to navigate to the root folder in the GiftTracker project.
+5) Now use the cd command to navigate to the root folder in the GiftTracker project.
 The root folder is entitled gift_project and contains the manage.py and db.sqlite3 files, along with a few others.
-5) Once you're in that folder, type the following:
+6) Once you're in that folder, type the following:

 `python3 manage.py runserver`